bharatag01/notes/Design Facebook Messenger.md

 **How server will send a message to reciever**

-By using websocket
+there are 3 ways
-it will create the pipeline between sender and receiver. only connection created once.
+polling- receiver always poll to server is ther any message for me. so it is not real time. long polling- server always create a new connection with reciever one any message comes. so multiple connection. websocket-it will create the pipeline between sender and receiver. only connection created once.

 **How to make sure messsage is delivered only once.**

+suppose client doesnt get ack after x sec so it retires so how server identifies it is duplicate request.
 By using imdempotency
-every message has timestamp+user_id+device_id to identify duplciate message.
+every message has timestamp(last character typed) +user_id+device_id to identify duplciate message.

 **How to shard data.**